Elgg/Elgg/docs/appendix/support.rst

 receive bug fixes until 1 year after the release of the next major version and security fixes until the 2nd following major version release.

 E.g. 2.3 is the last minor release within 2.x.
-It will receive bug fixes until 1 year aftr 3.0 is released and security fixes until 4.0 is released.
+It will receive bug fixes until 1 year after 3.0 is released and security fixes until 4.0 is released.

 .. seealso::